 Tubal ligation is a procedure that prevents future pregnancy by blocking the fallopian tubes.
 The procedure is sometimes called "having your tubes tied."
-The formal name is bilateral tubal ligation, or BTL.
+The formal name is bilateral tubal ligation

 Bilateral means both sides, and tubal ligation means "blocking" the fallopian tubes so your eggs cannot be fertilized or reach the uterus.
 This is how BTL prevents pregnancy.
 Recent studies show that this surgery has a success rate of over 99 percent.
 It is intended to be a permanent, irreversible form of birth control.